Sabina Küller: International

-Küller made her first senior IIHF World Championship appearance with Sweden at the 2015 IIHF Women's World Championship and has since competed in the 2016, 2017, and 2019 tournaments.
+Küller made her first senior IIHF World Championship appearance with Sweden at the 2015 IIHF Women's World Championship and competed in the 2016, 2017, and 2019 tournaments.
 She scored one goal and 3 points across six games in the women’s ice hockey tournament at the 2018 Winter Olympics.

+Officiating career

+Küller was encouraged by several acquaintances to consider on-ice officiating shortly after her retirement in 2022.
+She was quickly recruited into a program and became invested in officiating as she learned about the development curve and found "new goals to aim for."

+In her second season as an official, she was selected by SDHL players and coaches to receive the Guldpipan (lit.
+'Golden Whistle') as the best referee of the 2023–24 SDHL season.

+Alongside her work in Swedish leagues, Küller officiates for International Ice Hockey Federation events.
+As of January 2025, she has served as a referee for the Group A tournament of the 2024 IIHF Women's World Championship Division II, the Group A tournament of the 2024 IIHF U18 Women's World Championship Division I, and the 2025 IIHF U18 Women's World Championship.

 Personal life

-In 2011, Küller suffered a serious health scare after accidentally receiving a morphine overdose at six times the standard adult dose while receiving treatment for a herniated disc at the hospital.
+In 2011, Küller experienced a serious health scare after she accidentally received six-times the standard adult dose of morphine while being treated in hospital for a herniated disc.